Pont-Audemer Spaniel: Description

 The Pont-Audemer Spaniel is a medium-sized dog, weighing 44 to 60 pounds (20–27 kg), and standing around 50–58 cm at the withers.
-It is different from most sporting dog breeds in the USA and UK in its length, and the pointed quality of the muzzle.
+It is different from most sporting dog breeds in the US and UK in its length, and the pointed quality of the muzzle.
 The Pont-Audemer Spaniel's coat is curly or, at the very least, quite wavy, but smooth around the face.
 The most common pattern is brown and white roan but a solid brown coat is also acceptable.
 Both coat patterns can have red-brown “dead leaf glints”.
 Black or tan markings are faults.
 The hair on the face is short.
 The topknot can take up to five years to fully develop.
 Most Pontos have docked tails.
 Tails that are left intact are usually well feathered like that of a setter, although it is not unheard of for a Ponto to have the shorthaired “rat-tail” of an Irish Water Spaniel.